 I chose to be an editor and writing coach because I believe conversations between writers and editors are necessary to the creation of clear, powerful, meaningful writing.

 With my business partner, Myles Schrag, I opened Soulstice Publishing in 2019.
 We create projects and help writers (especially those who live in our home territory on the Colorado Plateau) tell their stories.
-Our first book, To Imogene, a Flagstaff Love Letter: One town’s long-distance romance with an iconic trail race, was published in September of last year.
+Our first book, To Imogene, a Flagstaff Love Letter: One town’s long-distance romance with an iconic trail race, was published in September 2019.
 Our most recent book, Voices of Navajo Mothers and Daughters: Portraits of Beauty, is available now.

 Some of my favorite writers are nature writers, and it’s been a pleasure to help a handful of the best see their works into print.
 Expert birder and writer Charles Babbitt invited me to help him finish the manuscript that became Birding Arizona: What to Know, Where to Go (R.W.
 Morse).
 The book answered many birding questions I’d always wondered about.
 I worked with Ellen West, widow of George C. West, to complete his useful book Guide to the Plants of Arizona’s White Mountains, published by the University of New Mexico Press.
 I also worked with Eli J. Knapp, Ph.D., on organizing his fine and funny nature essays into book form, a process that forged a rich and enduring friendship.
 We’re both very proud of The Delightful Horror of Family Birding: Sharing Nature With the Next Generation (Torrey House Press).
 Here’s my review.